rapticore/aws-onboarding/README.md

 You will need the _Rapticore Source Role ARN_ (a CloudFormation template Parameter) which will be provided as part of your Rapticore setup and onboarding.

-Deployement Options:
+Deployment Options:

 1 - AWS Console
-- Log into your targat AWS acccount with premissions to create IAM Roles
+- Log into your target AWS account with permissions to create IAM Roles
 - Go to Services --> Cloudformation.
-- Click Create Stack button on top right of corner of the screen.
+- Click Create Stack button on the top right corner of the screen.
 Selecting "With new resources(Standard)"
-- Under Create Stack - select Template is Ready and then Select "Upload a template file".
+- Under Create Stack - select Template is Ready and then Select "Upload a template file."
-- Choose File to the YAML file included here and Click Next.
+- Choose File to the YAML file included here and click Next.
 - Under Specific Stack details:
-    - Enter a Friendly Name for the Stack e.g, Raptiore-cloud-extractor-role-stack
+    - Enter a Friendly Name for the stack e.g., Rapticore-cloud-extractor-role-stack
     - Enter RapticoreAccountId provided to you by Rapticcore.
     - Enter RapticoreTenantId provided to you by Rapticore.
     - Click Next.
-    - Review Details and select the acknowledgemet checkbox once in agreement.
+    - Review Details and select the acknowledgment checkbox once in agreement.
     - Click Create
-    - Review Progress and once the Role is created copy the Role ARN and enter it in the Rapticore portal or enter it in a csv for bulk upload.
+    - Review Progress, and once the Role is created, copy the Role ARN and enter it in the Rapticore portal or enter it in a CSV for bulk upload.

 2. AWS Commandline Deployment.
-- You must have AWS cli configure and AWS account Profiles created for all target accounts for deploying the stack using the aws cli.
-Please consult AWS documentation on AWS cli installation and cconfigure AWS profiles.
+- You must have AWS CLI configure an AWS account Profiles created for all target accounts for deploying the stack using the aws cli.
+Please consult AWS documentation on AWS cli installation and configure AWS profiles.
 - Once profiles are set.
 Run the following command replacing:
   - RAPTICOREACOUNTID
   - RAPTICORETENANTID